kasslent/clc-digital-skills/_lessons/module-5.1.md

 <div class="details">

-Show search engines that you’re considered to be an expert by others
+Show search engines that you’re considered to be an expert by others in your community or field of expertise.

-To win at the SEO game you need to do some authority building aka “link building”.
+To win at the SEO game, you need to do some authority building (aka “link building”).
 Essentially, you need others to link back to your website.
-Why?
-Because search engines track those links and think your website is more valuable the more people link to you.
+Search engines track those links and will consider your website to be more valuable the more people link to you.

 ### A few rules:
-1. Partner up with websites that have a high DA - the higher the DA of a website is the more link value it can pass to you.
+1. Partner up with websites that have a high domain authority (DA) - the higher the DA of a website, the more link value it can pass to you.
-1. Make sure the links you get are “do follow” links meaning that they are setup to pass value and not keep it.
-More on “do follow” vs “no follow” links [here](http://www.wordstream.com/blog/ws/2013/07/24/follow-nofollow-links).
+1. Make sure the links you get are “do follow” links, meaning that they are setup to pass value and not keep it.
+[More on “do follow” vs “no follow” links here](http://www.wordstream.com/blog/ws/2013/07/24/follow-nofollow-links).
-1. DO NOT get involved in *spammy* link building schemes such as cloaking, hidden text, blog networks, etc. If you do, most likely you will get a manual penalty from search engines that will prevent your website from ranking at all for a very long time.
+1. DO NOT get involved in *spammy* link building schemes such as cloaking or hidden text.
+If you do, you may get a manual penalty from search engines that will prevent your website from ranking at all for a very long time.
 1. DO plan and execute link building campaigns that build long-term partnerships.
-Examples of link building tactics: Influencer Marketing Campaigns, Directories, Digital PR.
-For a very long list and very good list of link building activities check here.
+Examples of link building tactics include Influencer marketing campaigns, directories and digital PR.

 </div>